 - Washing machine

 All 3 villas have kitchens for self-catering.
+All the suites are self-catered, but have no cooking facilities - just a Nespresso machine and a fridge.
 Those in Villa Adobe and Villa Palma are equipped with a fridge, an oven and a 4-ring hob.
 Other gadgets include a smoothie-maker, a coffee machine and a water dispenser.
 Adobe's kitchen opens to a large dining terrace, Palma's to a beautiful thatch-shaded patio with spectacular views of the lagoon and ocean, leading to a patch of private garden.
 Casa del Lago's kitchen includes a full stainless steel stove with an oven, a dishwasher and a fridge.
 All kitchens are fully stocked with dishes, glasses, pots and pans.

 If you love fish, it doesn't get fresher than straight from the local boats.
 Between 1pm and 3pm the fishermen return in their panga boats to Punta Lobos, a beach a couple of kilometres out of town, with the catch of the day.